• Art magazine

 • reliability

-If you don't have all of these characteristics or would like to concentrate entirely on your artistic work, there are two alternatives to a sole proprietorship: Either you remain in a permanent position and start your business only part-time (if at all), or you look for at least one business partner - as mentioned above.
+If you do not possess all of these characteristics or wish to concentrate fully on your artistic work, there are two alternatives to a sole proprietorship: Either you remain in permanent employment and start a business (if at all) only as a side job, or you find at least one business partner – as mentioned above.

-Hiring employees may also be an option once your self-employment is successful enough.
-This way, you no longer have to handle all tasks, from accounting to marketing, yourself.
-Nevertheless, as a self-employed person, you are and will remain the decisive figurehead for your business.
+Hiring employees can also be an option once your self-employment is successful enough.
+This way, you no longer have to handle all tasks yourself, from accounting to marketing.
+Nevertheless, as a self-employed individual, you are and will remain the crucial face of your business.

-You therefore need the will and self-confidence to market yourself professionally , to approach potential customers openly, and to establish business contacts.
-This applies both through modern online channels and the traditional approach of personal networks.
+Therefore, you need the will and self-confidence to market yourself professionally , to approach potential clients openly, and to establish business contacts.
+This applies both to modern online channels and to the traditional approach via personal networks.

-A business card, which also visually represents , should therefore always be handy.
-Because you never know where or when such contacts might arise.
-Being a self-employed artist is therefore, in the truest sense of the word, a full-time job.
+Your business card, which visually represents , should therefore always be readily available.
+You never know where or when such contacts might arise.
+Being a self-employed artist is, therefore, quite literally a full-time job.

-If you do not have this willingness, a permanent position as an artist is often the more advantageous option.
+If you lack this willingness, a permanent position as an artist is often the more advantageous option.

-If you've decided to become self-employed as an artist, whether full-time or part-time, you should seek individual advice.
-Certain artistic professions have special requirements , for example, regarding social security or the rights to your works.
-For example, you may be required to register with the artists' social security fund or be able to receive income from a collecting society.
+If you've decided to become a self-employed artist, whether full-time or part-time, you should seek individual advice.
+Some artistic professions have specific regulations , for example, regarding social security or the rights to your work.
+You may be required to register with the German artists (Künstlersozialkasse) or be eligible to receive royalties from a collecting society.

-The leap into independence therefore means a lot of bureaucracy at the beginning - but the effort is worthwhile to finally make your dream of living from art.
+Taking the leap into self-employment therefore initially involves a lot of bureaucracy – but the effort is worthwhile to finally make your dream of living from art a reality.

 Owner and Managing Director of Kunstplaza.
 Publisher, editor and passionate blogger in the field of art, design and creativity since 2011.